wkalt/puppetdb/doc/api/v1/groups.markdown

 For the numeric comparison operators (`">"`, `">="`, `"<"`, and `"<="`), the fact value (which is always a string) will be coerced to a number (either integral or floating-point).
 If the value cannot be coerced to a number, then the numeric operation will always evaluate to false.

 For the fact path, this can be either a string representing a top level field (the only current meaningful value here would be "name" representing the node name) or a list of strings that represent looking up a field in a nested data structure.
-Regular facts will all start with "facts" (e.g. `["facts", "architecture"] ` and trusted facts start with "trusted" (e.g. `["trusted", "certname"]`).
+Regular facts will all start with "fact" (e.g. `["fact", "architecture"] ` and trusted facts start with "trusted" (e.g. `["trusted", "certname"]`).

 #### Error Responses